-M34 Use of Dogs or Other Animals Dogs or other animals, including working dogs must be properly trained, must not cause injury or distress to sheep, and must be kept under control at all times. ☐ Yes ☐ No ☐ N/A /3 ----- -- ------------------------ ----
+M34 Use of Dogs or Other Animals Dogs or other animals, including working dogs must be properly trained, must not 0 Yes No /3 cause injury or distress to sheep, and must be kept under control at all times.
+0 N/A

-SOPs for Care & Handling of Sick or Injured Animals ☐ All efforts must be made to help ensure the rapid diagnosis and immediate treatment for any sick or injured animal. ☐ Yes ☐ If an animal does not respond to treatment, it must be humanely M35 ☐ No /3 euthanized. ■ N/A ☐ No live animal may leave the farm unless it can walk unassisted, except as noted below.
-Non-Ambulatory ("Downer") Animals ☐ Care must be taken to avoid causing unnecessary pain or distress to a sick or injured animal that is unable to move.
+SOPs for Care & Handling of Sick or Injured Animals

+All efforts must be made to help ensure the rapid diagnosis and immediate treatment for any sick or injured animal.
+Yes M35 If an animal does not respond to treatment, it must be humanely euthanized.
+No /3 No live animal may leave the farm unless it can walk unassisted, except as noted below.
+Non-A mbulatory ("Downer") Animais Care must be taken to avoid causing unnecessary pain or distress to a sick or injured animal that is unable to move.
 Moving by means that can cause further physical or psychological damage is prohibited.
-Refer to the North American Meat Institute guidelines for acceptable methods of moving nonambulatory animals.
-Non-ambulatory animals (and ambulatory animals) must not be moved by hoisting by chain, dragging, or lifting without complete body support-☐ Yes doing so is considered a willful act of abuse on neglect.
-See P/F1 also.
-M36 /50 No N/A ☐ Where the farm veterinarian determines that a downer animal may be successfully moved with limited levels of pain and distress, and where the veterinarian determines that the downer is a good candidate for treatment, it may be humanely transported from the farm to a medical facility using approved methods. ☐ If the farm veterinarian determines that an animal cannot be successfully transported or treated, it must be euthanized humanely and immediately. ☐ The transportation, treatment or euthanasia of the ewe must be documented in the health care records maintained in the farm manual.
-Facilities for the Segregation and Care of Sick and Injured Animals Provisions must be made for the segregation and care of sick and injured animals.
+Refer to the North American Meat Institute guidelines for acceptable methods of moving non-ambulatory animals.
+M36 Non-ambulatory animals (and ambulatory animals) must not be moved by hoisting by chain, dragging, or lifting without com12lete body su1212ort-doing so is considered a willful act of abuse on neglect.
+See P/F1 also. ☐ Yes Yes No /50 1130 Where the farm veterinarian determines that a downer animal may be successfully moved with limited levels of pain and distress, and where the veterinarian determines that the downer is a good candidate for treatment, it may be humanely transported from the farm to a medical facility using approved methods.
+If the farm veterinarian determines that an animal cannot be successfully transported or treated, it must be euthanized humanely and immediately.
+The transportation, treatment or euthanasia of the ewe must be documented in the health care records maintained in the farm manual.
+Facilit i Provisi ies for the Segregation and Care of Sick and Injured Animals ons must be made for the segregation and care of sick and injured animals.
 Any sheep or lamb suffering from illness or injury must be segregated and treated without delay, and veterinary advice must be sought when needed.
 If the sheep or lamb does not respond to treatment or is in severe pain or suffering, and the veterinarian determines that the animal is unlikely to recover, that animal must be euthanized humanely and immediately.
-Hospital/ isolation pens must be clean, be provided with dry bedding, and ☐ Yes M37 be of a size which is appropriate for the age, size, and breed of the animal.
-No /25 Animals in hospital pens must be able to stand up, turn around, lie down, N/A rest, and groom themselves without hindrance. ☐ Water and feed must be readily accessible even to non-ambulatory animals. ☐ Urine and dung from hospital pens for sick and injured animals must be disposed without the risk of spreading infection to other stock.
+M37 Hospital/ isolation pens must be clean, be provided with dry bedding, and be of a size which is appropriate for the age, size, and breed of the animal.
+Yes No /25 14137 Animals in hospital pens must be able to stand up, turn around, lie down, rest, and groom themselves without hindrance. ,5 Water and feed must be readily accessible even to non-ambulatory animals.
+Urine and dung from hospital pens for sick and injured animals must be disposed without the risk of spreading infection to other stock.
 Pens must be constructed to facilitate effective cleaning and disinfection of surfaces and the possible removal of a carcass from the area.